j4cbo/rileylink_lights/README.md

 but came up blank.
 Then I remembered my [Stratux](http://stratux.me/).
-A Stratux receives [ADS-B](https://en.wikipedia.org/wiki/Automatic_dependent_surveillance_%E2%80%93_broadcast) signals from nearby airplanes; it's meant to allow pilots (or aviation enthusiasts) to see the position of nearby airplanes.
+A Stratux receives [ADS-B](https://en.wikipedia.org/wiki/Automatic_dependent_surveillance_%E2%80%93_broadcast) signals from nearby airplanes; it's meant to allow pilots (or aviation enthusiasts) to see the position of other planes in the sky, for situational awareness while flying.
 Stratux's radio interface is the [RTL2832](https://www.amateur-radio-wiki.net/index.php?title=RTL2832) chip.
 This part was originally designed for digital TV, but has debug modes that can send raw samples to the computer - a software-defined radio.
 Perfect!